-- Enter E1-3_TemperatureAndRailLoads as the Rail load model filename. - Enter the UIC E1-3 Analysis.xlsx (or UIC E1-3 Analysis.xls) filename of the Microsoft Excel spreadsheet created for the analysis or browse for it using the Browse... button in the Microsoft Excel spreadsheet or batch text file input.
-If the full folder information is not entered it will be assumed that the Microsoft Excel spreadsheet is in the current working folder. - If wanting to apply train loads from a supplied spreadsheet, select the file UIC E1-3 Analysis.xlsx located in the \<LUSAS Installation Folder>\Examples\Modeller directory. - Ensure the Wait for solution option is selected. - Click the OK button and choose No to saving the changes to the current model as no manual changes have been made.
+- Enter E1-3 TemperatureAndRailLoads as the Rail load model filename. - Enter the UIC E1-3 Analysis.xlsx (or UIC E1-3 Analysis.xls) filename of the Microsoft Excel spreadsheet created for the analysis or browse for it using the Browse... button in the Microsoft Excel spreadsheet or batch text file input.
+If the full folder information is not entered it will be assumed that the Microsoft Excel spreadsheet is in the current working folder. - If wanting to apply train loads from a supplied spreadsheet, select the file UIC E1-3 Analysis.xlsx that was downloaded and placed in a folder of your choosing. - Ensure the Wait for solution option is selected. - Click the OK button and choose No to saving the changes to the current model as no manual changes have been made.